How to know if locum tenens is right for you.

 You're ready to retire, but not ready to quit practicing.

 You may have reached a point in your life where your priorities have shifted.
 Locums provides a unique opportunity that allows you to create your own schedule and decide how often you want to work.
-By transitioning from full-time to locum tenens work, you can continue your passion and have more time to focus on your priorities.
+By transitioning from full-time to locum tenens work, you can continue your professional passion and have more time to focus on your personal ambitions.

 You're ready for a change.